 “Inland marine policies include mysterious disappearance, which a homeowners policy will not cover,” Rogers said.

 Always keep your receipt and ask the jeweler for an appraisal.

-Since the cost of gold and diamonds can fluctuate, it’s important to check with your jeweler at least every three years to ensure you have the proper coverage for your jewelry.
+Since the cost of gold and diamonds fluctuates, it’s important to check with your jeweler at least every three years to ensure you have the proper coverage for your jewelry.

-“We don’t want to see you under-insured or over-insured,” Rogers says.
+“We don’t want to see you under-insured or over-insured,” Rogers said.

 Know what you’re getting

-While jewelers also offer insurance, it only covers the loss of a stone—and only if you have it checked by the jeweler every six months, Rogers says.
+While jewelers also offer insurance, it only covers the loss of a stone—and only if you have it checked by the jeweler every six months, Rogers said.

-“If you miss one check or if you are over the six months, they can deny replacing the stone,” she says.
+“If you miss one check or if you’re over the six months, they can deny replacing the stone,” she said.